Sigma AF 35mm f/1.4 HSM DG | A ("Art") - Review / Test Report

 Parts of the lens tube are made from metal, including the focus ring (which also features the usual rubber ring to provide better grip).
 However, some parts also seem to be made from plastic, for example the body part containing the distant scale and also the lens hood, so there's a bit of material mixture.
 Nonetheless, the lens really feels like a premium product.
 The focus ring is nicely damped and operates smoothly.

 Because of an internal focusing (IF) design, the physical length of the lens remains constant at all focus settings and the front lens does not rotate during focusing.
 So, using a polarizer is no problem.
-The lens features HSM, which is Sigma's version of ultra-sonic drive.
-Typical for many HSM lenses, the AF is virtually silent and very fast - although recent Canon designs have an edge in this respect.
+The lens features HSM, which is Sigma's version of an ultrasonic drive.
+Typical for many HSM lenses, the AF is virtually silent and very fast - although recent Canon designs still have an edge in this respect.
 The AF accuracy was very high on the tested sample.

 |Optical construction||13 elements in 11 groups including SLD and FLD elements|

 |Number of aperture blades||9 (rounded)|

 |min. focus distance||0.3 m (max. magnification ratio 1:5.2)|